-Use a computer at school or at home to find out the following information.
+Use a computer to find the following information.
 Go to the website of BC Centre for Elder Advocacy and Support http://bcceas.ca/information/ and click on 'Information' on the menu bar.

-- 1. Where can you report elder abuse and neglect? - 2.
-What organizations provide legal help for seniors? - 3.
-What benefits and programs are available for seniors? - 4.
-Where can you get low cost dental treatment? - 5.
-What housing programs are available for seniors? - 6.
-What discount transportation services are available for seniors?
+1. Where can you report elder abuse and neglect?
+2. What organizations provide legal help for seniors?
+3. What benefits and programs are available for seniors?
+4. Where can you get low cost dental treatment?
+5. What housing programs are available for seniors?
+6. What discount transportation services are available for seniors?